 An adverse event is defined as an event over which health care personnel could exercise control rather than as a result of the member’s condition.
 Identifying something as an adverse event does not imply “error,” “negligence” or poor quality care.
 It indicates that an undesirable clinical outcome resulted from some aspect of diagnosis or therapy, not an underlying disease process.
-Adverse events interfere with a care provider’s delivery of medical care and may result in litigation.
+Adverse events interfere with a health care provider’s delivery of medical care and may result in litigation.

 The Florida Agency for Healthcare Administration (AHCA), as directed under F.S.
 641 Parts I, II, III and other applicable state laws, provides oversight and monitoring of health plans operating in the State of Florida as an HMO and their compliance to applicable regulations.

 This includes implementation of a Risk Management Program (RMP).
 The program helps identify, investigate, analyze and evaluate actual or potential risk exposures by a state licensed risk manager.
-The RMP also corrects, reduces and eliminates identifiable risks through instruction and training to staff and care providers.
+The RMP also corrects, reduces and eliminates identifiable risks through instruction and training to staff and health care providers.